glennga/kumulaau/README.md

 | *results_schema* | Schema of the _RESULTS table, does not include `RUN_R`.      |
 | *is_new_run*     | Flag which indicates if the current run to be logged is new or not.
 This determines if we should query for old `RUN_R` entries or if we should generate a new one. |

-Given that the observations associated with a specific posterior run will never change, there exists a seperate method to record these seperate from the posterior results themselves: `record_observed`.
+Given that the observations associated with a specific posterior run will never change, there exists a separate method to record these separate from the posterior results themselves: `record_observed`.
 This accepts observations in our base representation and, optionally, a list of IDs to attach to each population sample in our observations.
-If the second argument is not specifed, then each population is enumerated from 1 to `len(observations)`.
+If the second argument is not specified, then each population is enumerated from 1 to `len(observations)`.

 It is advised to use this class with a context manager as such, to ensure database consistency: